 Computer vision for business is used to automate tasks that require human intervention.
 It can improve work efficiency, decision-making processes, and customer experience.

 Almost any business can integrate computer vision into its operations.
-From leading e-commerce players who use image recognition to find products or try on clothes to document classification and translation in banks, translation agencies, or insurance companies.
+From leading e-commerce players who use AI image recognition to find products or try on clothes to document classification and translation in banks, translation agencies, or insurance companies.

 How is computer vision used in the manufacturing industry?